Why was the KU School of Engineering Graduate Programs the right choice for you?

 What are you currently researching?

 Concrete materials!
-A long-term study led by Dr. David Darwin and sponsored by numerous state departments of transportation has looked at different varibles for improving durability of concrete bridge decks across Kansas and the US.
+A long-term study led by Dr. David Darwin and sponsored by numerous state departments of transportation has looked at different variables for improving durability of concrete bridge decks across Kansas and the US.
 In a normal week, we mix a couple trial batches of concrete with variations in aggregates, admixtures, and cementitious materials for casting durability test specimens.
 Our lab work eventually gets implemented into the field with actual bridge deck mix designs and specifications.
 Here, we get to see our work being carried out on a large-scale, real life structure.
-This year, my main focus will be for a series of bridges being planned in Minnesota.
+This year, my main focus will be for a series of bridges being constructed in Minnesota.